fbpx

 Artistic encounters provide an exchange of ideas, a form of communication that lives at the heart of community.
 It is how we share (and transform) stories about ourselves and our society.
 The landscape is changing … but we’re still here.
 What models of creative collaboration can we explore together as we greet this different world?
 Where is the platform for critical discourse?
 How does virtual participation influence the performing arts?
 How will AI impact the arts industry and creativity at large?

-These are some of the bold questions that will shape the 2024 Arts Atlantic Symposium, a three-day multi-disciplinary experience for anyone interested in the arts and their vital role in society.
-Join us in October 2024 in Moncton, New Brunswick, to engage with the breadth of artistic enterprise in Atlantic Canada.
+These are some of the bold questions that shaped the 2024 Arts Atlantic Symposium, a three-day multi-disciplinary experience in Moncton, NB.

 The inaugural Arts Atlantic Symposium took place Oct 21-23, 2022 in Saint John.
 Over the 3-days participants enjoyed performances, installations, exhibitions, presentations, and discussions about the future of art in Atlantic Canada.